akeneo/pim-helpcenter/content/md/products-super-power/enrich-products-variants.md

 You can combine this `product typology` filter with the `Variant: Grouped` display option of the grid.
 Let's take an example: you need to work on **variant products only** (not simple products, not product models).
 You can easily display them by using the `product typology` filter (filtering on `Variant`) plus by setting the `Variant` display option to `Ungrouped`.

+## Filter on the identifier

+You can filter your products/product models on their **identifier**.
+This filter enables you to easily and quickly search for several product models for instance.

 ## Filter on your attributes

 To easily manage up to 3 levels of enrichment for the products with variants, we added a **smart** search in the grid to automatically display what you are looking for.
 Either a [product model](what-about-products-variants.html#what-is-a-product-model), or a product.